phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 {% endhighlight %}

 In above code, *SimplePartitionReader* implements data reader interfaces.
-The data for the datasource comes from *values* array.
+The data for the data source comes from *values* array.

 Reader tracks the reading using *index* variable.
 In get method, we create *Row* object with single value from the array.

-## Using DataSource
+## Using Data Source

 The below is the code to read the data from this source